mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_text.md

 ## Loading Dataset

 MindSpore supports loading common datasets in the field of text processing that come in a variety of on-disk formats.
 Users can also implement custom dataset class to load customized data.
+For detailed loading methods of various datasets, please refer to the [Loading Dataset](https://www.mindspore.cn/doc/programming_guide/en/master/dataset_loading.html) chapter in the Programming Guide.

 The following tutorial demonstrates loading datasets using the `TextFileDataset` in the `mindspore.dataset` module.

 1. Configure the dataset directory as follows and create a dataset object.

     ```python
-    DATA_FILE = "./test/tokenizer.txt"
+    DATA_FILE = "./datasets/tokenizer.txt"
     dataset = ds.TextFileDataset(DATA_FILE, shuffle=False)
     ```